AnthonyRuffino/web-game/requirements/step-1-the-basics.md

 - All files exist with basic scaffolding and comments. ✅
 - The game can be loaded in a browser, showing a blank or placeholder canvas. ✅
 - No errors in the browser console. ✅
-- **Step 1 is complete!** Ready for the next phase of development.
+- **Step 1 is 100% complete!** All requirements have been implemented and tested.

-## 🚀 Next Steps
-The following items from Step 1 still need to be implemented:
+## 🎯 Step 1 Achievements
+- ✅ Complete file structure with modular architecture
+- ✅ Working game loop with frame-rate independent motion
+- ✅ Player movement with WASD controls and proper vector normalization
+- ✅ Dual perspective modes (fixed-north and player-perspective)
+- ✅ Zoom functionality with mouse wheel
+- ✅ Procedural world generation with coordinate grid system
+- ✅ Robust input handling with right-click strafe controls
+- ✅ Browser focus handling to prevent stuck keys
-1. Disable default browser right-click context menu on the game canvas
+- ✅ Disabled context menu on game canvas
-2. Make input robust to browser focus changes (prevent stuck keys)

-These can be addressed before moving to the next major development phase.
+- ✅ Console debugging functions for perspective and zoom control

+## 🚀 Ready for Step 2
+Step 1 has been completed successfully.
+The game now has a solid foundation with:
+- Working player movement and controls
+- Dual camera perspectives
+- Zoom functionality
+- Procedural world generation
+- Robust input handling

+Ready to proceed to Step 2: Advanced Game Features and Systems.